Healthcare in Italy: the 2020s guide for expats and travelers

-If you are registered with the Italian National Healthcare Service (SSN – Servizio Sanitario Nazionale), you have also selected your public Primary Care Physician (medico di base), the general practitioner who is in charge of your health.
-You can go visit this doctor within the official working hours he or she has declared.
+If you are registered with the Italian National Healthcare Service (SSN – Servizio Sanitario Nazionale), you have also selected your public General Practitioner (medico di base), the doctor who is in charge of your health.
+You can go visit this physician within the official working hours he or she has declared.
 You can also call to request a house visit, if you cannot get out of bed.

 On Saturdays, Sundays, and during the night (from 8pm to 8 am) every day, or if you are in a different city and cannot see your personal doctor, you can find primary care assistance at a Healthcare Assistance Continuity Center near you ( usually known as Servizio di continuità assistenziale in Italian) where you will be seen by an NHS doctor who can help you with prescriptions and refills, medical consultations and dressing of minor wounds.
 This may have a fee, depending on local and regional rules.
 This public centers are available also for phone consultations, though the staff may not speak English.

 During the summer, in the areas with high tourist flow, a Doctor on Duty service for tourists is activated.
 For organizational reasons, this service requires the payment of the visit by all tourists.
 The fee can be different in every Region.